Veg Kurma Recipe (Hotel Style Vegetable Korma)

 Step-by-Step Guide

-How to make Veg Kurma
+How to make Hotel Style Veg Kurma

-2. Rinse and soak 1 to 1.25 cups medium sized cauliflower florets in hot water for 15 to 20 minutes.
+2. Rinse and soak 1 to 1.25 cups medium cauliflower florets in hot water for 15 to 20 minutes.

-4. Now we begin to grind spices, nuts and seeds to make an aromatic kurma paste.
+4. Now, we begin to grind spices, nuts and seeds to make an aromatic kurma paste.
 These ingredients add so much flavor.
-So try to include all of them and in the exact proportions.
+So, try to include all of them and in the exact proportions.

-You will need:
+You will need –

 • 5 tablespoons desiccated coconut or fresh or frozen coconut

-• 2 teaspoons white poppy seeds (optional) (khus khus)
+• 2 teaspoons white poppy seeds (khus khus) – optional

 • ½ tablespoon roasted chana dal